Okay, here's the Reuters five-day rolling presidential poll.

 I do.

-Okay, so then you expect this to at some point be reflected negatively for Trump, say in future polls.
+Okay, so then you expect this to at some point be reflected negatively for Trump, say, in future polls.

-And I really think that all the politicians that use this type of tactic, it's it's a desperate type move.
+And I really think that all the politicians that use this type of tactic, it's a desperate type move.

 I don't support it.

-Let's let's conduct a little test here.
+Let's conduct a little test here.

 Sure.

-I want to I well I want to I want to build on the fact and how you started the call.
+Well, I want to build on the fact and how you started the call.

-You you made it clear that you are a regular listener, you appreciate the way I do the program.
+You made it clear that you are a regular listener.

 You expressed admiration and so forth the way I present the news.

-You've you've been here a long time.
+You've been here a long time.

 If I began to treat callers the way Trump is going after Carson, you wouldn't like it, would you?